 Aside from the Korail website, you can also purchase a KR Pass on Trazy.com.
 Just read up on the full details on their website.
 It’s pretty much the same thing, but you’ll only be booking a different website.

 What’s great about this is that you only need to present a valid passport for identification to claim your KR pass.
 Yes, you won’t have to worry about bringing the credit card you used for booking.

 - KR-Pass question on Reddit

 - How to travel by rail in Korea

 - Traveling with Korea Rail (KR) Pass on TripAdvisor

 - Cheap way to ride KTX in Korea – KR PASS

-For more questions, you can comment on below or you can send me a quick message on Facebook.
+For more questions on how to travel from Seoul to Busan or Busan to Seoul, you can comment below or you can send me a quick message on Facebook.

 Autumn in Korea 2014 Travelogue: